muchdogesec/arango_cve_processor/docs/cpematch.md

 				"status": "Active",
 ```

+The first place this happens is in cve2stix

+You can see the modelling of STIX objects (grouping and software) in cve2stix here: https://github.com/muchdogesec/cve2stix/blob/main/docs/stix-mapping.md#grouping-and-software-objects .
+The logic for this is actually defined in ACVEP code (and imported to CVE2STIX)

 `cpematch` mode keeps grouping objects and software objects updated to match current state of cpe match api.

-You can see the modelling of STIX objects in cve2stix here: https://github.com/muchdogesec/cve2stix/blob/main/docs/stix-mapping.md#indicator---grouping